 Every third Monday in January – most government offices and banks closed.

+Customarily the first Sunday in February.
 The Super Bowl is the yearly championship match of the NFL (National Football League) American football league and the most-watched sporting event of the year; during this period supermarkets, bars, restaurants, and other stores are mostly busy; populated football-watching parties everywhere.

 Those with extra money can travel to the host city where the Super Bowl is taking place to watch the match live.
 This makes travel to that city more chaotic with limited available airline seats, hotel rooms, rental cars and parking lots at a higher price than an ordinary day.

+February 14.
 This is a private celebration of love.
 Most restaurants and bars are crowded.